 Registration by the State of Oregon as an Environmental Health Specialist Trainee or Wastewater Specialist Trainee.

-Must be registered by the State of Oregon as an Environmental Health Specialist, Wastewater Specialist or Geologist, and/or recognition by the American Registry of Certified Professionals in Agronomy, Crops and Soils as a "Certified Professional Soil Scientist or Specialist" within two (2) years of hire in this classification.
+Must be registered by the State of Oregon as an Environmental Health Specialist, Wastewater Specialist, Geologist or Engineering Geologist and/or recognition by the American Registry of Certified Professionals in Agronomy, Crops and Soils as a "Certified Professional Soil Scientist or Specialist" within two (2) years of hire in this classification.

 Employment is contingent upon passing a post-offer physical assessment.
 Accommodation requests will be reviewed on an individual basis in compliance with State and Federal legislation.

 Driving is required for County business on a regular basis or to accomplish work.
 Incumbents must possess a valid driver's license, and possess and maintain an acceptable driving record throughout the course of employment.

 MINIMUM RECRUITING STANDARDS

 Any satisfactory combination of experience and training that demonstrates possession of the required knowledge and skills.